hatnote/montage/DEV.md

 ## Details

-* Admins add coordinators (by wiki username)
+* Maintainers add organizers (by wiki username)
-* Coordinators have permissions to create campaigns and add other coordinators to specific campaigns
+* Organizers have permissions to create campaigns and add other coordinators to campaigns created by them.
-* Coordinators create a round within a campaign, and manually assign jurors, by wiki username, to each round
+* Coordinators (and organizers) create a round within a campaign, and manually assign jurors, by wiki username, to each round
 * The first round can import from CSV and categories
-* Early rounds are known as elimination rounds, where coordinators can choose between thumbs up/down or five star rating system, with configurable quorum values (number of jurors who must rate each entry before it is considered rated)
+* Early rounds are known as elimination rounds, where coordinators can choose between Yes/No or Five-Star rating system, with configurable quorum values (number of jurors who must rate each entry before it is considered rated)
-* When all vote quorums are met, a new round can be created with the results of a previous round.
+* When all voting tasks are complete, a new round can be created with the results of a previous round.
 This closes the round, enabling downloading of results and votes.
 * Coordinators can rebalance remaining rating tasks (through a reassignment flow) to help meet deadlines.
 Jurors can be